likern/android_device_htc_ville/README.md

-HTC One S (Ville)
+HTC Desire S (Saga)
 =================

-CyanogenMod device tree for the HTC One S (Ville) - CM10.1 Branch
+CyanogenMod device tree for the HTC Desire S (Saga) - CM 11.0 Branch This code is based on HTC One S code.

 © 2013 - The CyanogenMod Project